-In Edinburgh you can hike up an extinct volcano in Holyrood Park (in how many other cities can you do that?), wander around one of the oldest Botanic Gardens in Britain, see the best artworks in the National Gallery, marvel at the huge number of exhibits in the National Museum and be awe-struck by the architecture of St. Giles Cathedral, all for the price of, um, exactly nothing.
+In Edinburgh, you can hike up an extinct volcano in Holyrood Park, wander around one of the oldest Botanic Gardens in Britain, see beautiful artworks in the National Gallery, marvel at the exhibits in the National Museum, and be awe-struck by the architecture of St. Giles Cathedral, all for the price of… exactly nothing.

-Glasgow fares just as well on the free-attractions front (and some might say even better), with the beautiful Glasgow Cathedral, the fascinating Riverside Museum of Transport, the amazing Tall Ship on the River Clyde, the fantastic Kelvingrove Art Gallery and Museum, the wonderful Glasgow Gallery of Modern Art……and too many others to mention in this article.
-Suffice to say, if you visit either of these two cities it’s possible to have a really good time without spending a single penny.
+Glasgow fares just as well with free attractions thanks to the stunning Glasgow Cathedral, the fascinating Riverside Museum of Transport, the amazing Tall Ship, the fantastic Kelvingrove Art Gallery and Museum, the wonderful Glasgow Gallery of Modern Art… and too many others to mention in this article.

-Aberdeen is one of the largest cities in Northern Scotland and is the perfect hub for tours throughout the Highlands.
-Although the city is best known for its links to the oil and gas industry it also has a vibrant nightlife and extensive shopping areas, as well as some fascinating history in the old part of the town, like Aberdeen University which dates back to 1495.
+Aberdeen is one of the largest cities in Northern Scotland and is the perfect hub for tours into the Highlands.
+Although the city is best known for its links to the oil and gas industry it also has a vibrant nightlife and extensive shopping areas, as well as the historic Old Town which features the 525-year-old Aberdeen University.

 Aberdeen Maritime Museum

-As the foremost oil and gas capital of Europe, Aberdeen has a long association both with the sea and with cutting-edge science and engineering, and this museum located in the historic Shiprow area of the city showcases the proud heritage of Aberdeen’s long sea-faring history.
+As the former fishing capital of Europe, Aberdeen has a long association with the sea and this museum located in the historic Shiprow area showcases the proud heritage of Aberdeen’s long seafaring history.

-Inside the museum you’ll find a vast collection of exhibits that cover the entirety of Aberdeen’s sailing and shipbuilding past as well as the city’s current use as a fishing port and hub for oil exploration and extraction in the North Sea.
+Inside the museum, you’ll find a collection of exhibits that cover the entirety of Aberdeen’s sailing and shipbuilding past as well as the city’s current use as a fishing port and hub for oil exploration and extraction in the North Sea.

-They’ve done a great job in making the museum interesting to all ages and you’ll find an assortment of touch screen consoles alongside more traditional hands-on exhibits, and both kids and adults will have a great time exploring the story of how this former shipping port became one of Scotland’s major economic and industrial powerhouses.
+They’ve done a great job of making the museum interesting to all ages and you’ll find an assortment of touchscreen consoles alongside more traditional hands-on exhibits.
+Both children and adults will have a great time exploring the story of how this former shipping port became one of Scotland’s major industrial powerhouses.

-As with all attractions like this there’s a gift shop on-site that sells a wide range of gifts, crafts, and books, and there’s a really good cafe that’s a bit of a tourist attraction in its own right thanks to the views from the wall-to-ceiling windows.
-Overlooking the waterfront, the cafe serves first-class food and it’s a great place to take a break before heading into the nearby shopping area of the city with its surrounding trendy bars and restaurants.
+As with all attractions like this, there’s a souvenir shop on-site that sells a wide range of gifts, crafts and books, and there’s a great café that’s a bit of a tourist attraction in its own right thanks to the harbour-side views from its floor-to-ceiling windows.

 Aberdeen Zoology Museum and Botanic Garden

-During your time at the Aberdeen Zoology Museum you’ll see skeletons and models of a variety of animals, from whales to snakes and everything in-between, as well as a fascinating collection of animal skulls and fluid-preserved creatures.
-There are a few taxidermied animals included in the collection as well, so if you’ve got kids, taking them to this university museum is a good way to help them develop an interest in biology and the animal kingdom.
+During your time at the Aberdeen Zoology Museum you’ll see skeletons and models of a variety of animals, from monkeys to snakes and everything in between, as well as a fascinating collection of skulls and preserved animals.
+There are several taxidermy specimens in the collection as well so if you have children, taking them to this university museum is a good way to help them develop an interest in biology and the animal kingdom.

-The entire collection is the result of over 200 years of university research by staff and students and it’s obviously been a work of love putting it all together, and I personally think it’s fantastic that the university has made the collection available to the general public with no entrance cost, especially considering there are over 75,000 different exhibits to view.
+The entire collection is the result of over 200 years of university research by staff and students and it has obviously been a work of love putting it all together.
+What’s even more impressive is the fact the university has made the collection available to the public with no entrance cost, especially considering there are over 75,000 exhibits to view.

 Even better, the displays frequently change so that new specimens are added to the permanent vertebrate and invertebrate collections so there’s a good chance there’ll be something new to see if you visit the museum another time.

-Covering a surprisingly large 11 acres, the garden is full of species that have been collected from all over the world, and there are plenty of interesting plants to view in the meticulously well-maintained shrub borders, rose garden, water garden, and arboretum – which contains an incredible 2,500 labelled plants.
+Offered in tandem with the museum is the Cruikshank Botanic Garden located on the King’s College campus.
+Covering a surprisingly large 11 acres, the botanic garden is full of plants that have been collected from all over the world and there are over 2,500 specimens to view in the shrub borders, rose garden, water garden, and arboretum.

-The gardens are exceptionally peaceful and absolutely bloom with flowers in summer which makes it a great place to relax after visiting the busy city centre, and as it’s only 3 miles away you can easily get there by bus (see the First Bus Aberdeen route planner for details).
+The gardens are exceptionally pretty and they bloom with colour in summer which makes this corner of Aberdeen University a great place to relax after a visit to the busy city centre.
+The gardens are located just 3 miles from Aberdeen train station and you can easily get there by bus (see the First Bus Aberdeen route planner for details).

 Balmedie Country Park